zicli-synergy/mock-shop/README.md

-# Backend Developer Application Test
+# Backend Developer Application Challenge

 **Mock Shop** is a simple shopping server.
 You are required to develop the backend API.
 You can clone this git repository and get to work!